Essentially, all models are wrong, but some are useful.

 - Refining Vision and Roadmap (typically in preparation for Program Increment)

 Domain modeling is typically developed and continuously refined by the System Architect in collaboration with other stakeholders in order to understand the impact of epics and features on the system.
-These groups use domain modeling as part of the preparation for PI release planning at the modeling workshop in a highly visual and collaborative manner.
+These groups use domain modeling as part of the preparation for PI Planning at the modeling workshop in a highly visual and collaborative manner.

 Requirements and domain modeling actually are mutually dependent.
 Domain modeling supports clarification of requirements, whereas requirements help building up and clarifying the model.
 Furthermore, once new requirements are implemented, the domain model may also change as table 1 suggests: